 Over a period of time, several experts in the domain of Google Analytics have spoken about average session duration not being an extremely reliable resource for assessing how your website is performing.
-So, if it seems to be so impactful, what is the even use of average session rate and why do people use it?
+So what is the use of average session rate and why do people use it?

 Let’s dive deeper and understand this concept more thoroughly.

 What is Average Session Duration?

 First, you need to understand what does session duration mean?

 Session duration is the time a single user spends interacting with your website.
 A session starts when the user lands on any page on your website and typically ends either when the user leaves / exits your website or takes no action for 30 minutes.

 To put it in simple words, Average Session Duration is a metric that measures the average amount of time users are spending on your website.
 As per Google, you can calculate average session duration by dividing the overall duration of sessions (in seconds) by the total number of sessions.

 While finding an average session duration may seem a simple and easy task, there are several aspects of this metric that can impact the entire outcome and its final interpretation.

 Let’s make it clear with the help of an example.

 Consider a scenario where a user landed on one page of your website at around 6:00 pm.
 Now, after reading through, he then clicks to another page at around 6:05 pm.
 He makes an exit after he clicks on the second page.
 In this example, the average session duration would be 6:00pm – 6:05pm = 5 minutes.